According to California Civil Code Section 3342, a dog owner will be held liable for damages when:

 Many states actually abide by what’s known as the "one bite rule".
 Therefore, several states will not impose liability for a dog bite unless the owner was aware that his or her dog had already bitten someone or had previously proven to be dangerous.

 The state of California does not follow this “one bite rule.”
 In contrast to “one bite rule” states, California will impose strict liability after a dog bite.
 An aggrieved party does not have to prove the dog who bit them had bitten before, displayed aggressive tendencies, or even that the dog owner acted negligently.

-California law will impose an added duty of care on a dog owner if their dog had previously displayed violent behavior.
+California law will impose an added duty of care on a dog owner if their dog had previously displayed it was capable of violent behavior.
 Any owner of such a dog is required to take reasonable steps to keep that dog from biting or attacking anyone.
 Failure to do so may result in liability.

 In relation to dog bites, California is a strict liability state.
 This means a dog owner cannot escape liability for a dog bite even if he or she had no idea that their dog would behave aggressively.
 According to strict liability, a dog owner will be held responsible for any damages resulting from a dog bite, whether the dog had previously bitten someone or not.